1700-talet och Norden

 Associate Professor Ere Nokkala, University of Jyväskylä, Finland

-Associate Professor Alfred Sjödin, Karlstad University
+Associate Professor Alfred Sjödin, Karlstad University, Sweden

 Conference Programme

-The conference will begin at 11:00 on Thursday 20 August and end with lunch on Saturday 22 August.
+The conference takes place in Åbo Akademi University’s Arken-building (Tehtaankatu 2).
+The conference begins at 11:00 on Thursday 20 August and ends with lunch on Saturday 22 August.

 Travel